Life insurance : how it works

 This policy is taken out for the protection of lives of all employees in a business concern.
 One policy is issued to the employer with individual certificates indicating the amount of insurance protection of each employee.
 Dependents of the employees are entitled to the benefits of these insurance policies.

-Standard life insurance policies cover almost all cases of death due to illness, accident or natural causes.
+Standard life insurance cover almost all cases of death due to illness, accident or natural causes.
 However, there are a few big exceptions life insurance shoppers and policyholders should know about.

-Which Death :life insurance does not cover?
+Which Death life policy does not cover?

 Generally, life insurance would not cover deaths found to be related to the following causes: